atsushieno/aap-core/README.md

 ## What is AAP?

 Android lacks commonly used Audio Plugin Framework.
 On Windows and other desktops, VSTs are popular.
 On Mac and iOS (including iPadOS) there is AudioUnit.
-On Linux LADSPA (either v1 or v2) is kind of used.
+On Linux LADSPA (either v1 or v2) is used.

 There is no such thing in Android.
 Android Audio Plugin (AAP) Framework is to fill this gap.